Frequently Asked Questions about Co-op

 2. How long is each class?
 When does the co-op meet?

 The co-op meets on Thursdays from 9:30 to 12:30.
 Each class lasts for one hour; therefore, each student (ages three through 6th grade) will receive three one-hour classes each Thursday during co-op.
 The high school class lengths vary due to what is being offered each session.
 The Enrichment Co-op will meet for two eight week sessions - one in the fall and one in the spring.
 Since the high school offers for-credit classes, they will usually meet for a total of 32 weeks over the entire school year.

 3. Will I have any choices for the classes that my student takes?

-Three year old, four year old, and kindergarten students do not have a choice in their classes.
-First through sixth graders have a choice between two already set "paths."
+Three year old, and four year old students do not have a choice in their classes.
+Kindergarten through sixth graders have a choice between two already set "paths."
 Six through eighth grade students have a choice between two classes for each hour and a half of co-op.
 We have two group options for sixth graders.
 These students may choose to participate in a 5th/6th combined class or choose from the options for the middle school classes.